sifaka-ai/sifaka/docs/EXAMPLES.md

 1. **Start Simple**: Begin with mock models and basic validators
 2. **Iterate Gradually**: Add complexity step by step
 3. **Test Components**: Test validators and critics independently
-4. **Monitor Performance**: Track iterations and validation success rates
+4. **Monitor Performance**: Use performance monitoring to identify bottlenecks
+5. **Plan for Failures**: Use resilient wrappers for production deployments
-5. **Use Appropriate Models**: Match model capabilities to task complexity
+6. **Use Appropriate Models**: Match model capabilities to task complexity
-6. **Configure Thoughtfully**: Set reasonable iteration limits and thresholds
+7. **Configure Thoughtfully**: Set reasonable iteration limits and thresholds
+8. **Enable Error Recovery**: Use circuit breakers and retry mechanisms for external services
+9. **Track Metrics**: Export performance data for analysis and optimization
+10. **Implement Fallbacks**: Always have backup models and retrievers for critical applications